OpenRailAssociation/rcm-dx/RCM-DX-Specification_EN.md

 |--|--|--|
 | `VEHICLESPEED` | `ENVIRONMENT` | no |

-The dataset contains a measured vehicle speed for each time stamp.
+The data set contains a measured vehicle speed for each time stamp.

 | Name | Data type | Parent object | Mandatory | Storage type |
 |--|---|-----|---|----|